- Vietnam’s trade background: From a hermit nation to an essential member of world trade

 RELATED: Vietnam Business Opportunities 2022

 6. Vietnam and China Free Trade under ASEAN

 China exported USD 104 billion’s worth of products to Vietnam in 2020, which consisted primarily of telephones, integrated circuits, and pure cotton yarn.
 Vietnam imported USD 49.4 billion worth of products from China in 2020.

 In the year 2000, Leaders of ASEAN and China came together to explore the possibilities of facilitating deeper economic integration within the regions.
 In the following year, the idea of establishing the ASEAN–China Free Trade Area was endorsed.

-China’s trading with ASEAN countries grew from USD 59.6 billion to USD 192.5 billion in 5 years (2003-2008) and clocked a combined nominal gross GDP of USD 6 trillion (approx) in 2008.
-In 2010, the average tariff rate on Chinese goods sold in ASEAN countries dropped from 12.8% to 0.6%, whereas the tariffs on ASEAN goods sold in China were slashed from 9.8% to 0.1%.
+Between 2003 and 2008, China experienced a significant increase in trade with ASEAN countries, with trade volume growing from USD 59.6 billion to USD 192.5 billion.
+Additionally, in 2008, the collective nominal gross GDP of China and ASEAN countries totaled around USD 6 trillion.
+Two years later, in 2010, the average tariff rates on Chinese goods sold in ASEAN countries decreased from 12.8% to 0.6%, while the tariffs on ASEAN goods sold in China were reduced from 9.8% to 0.1%.

 Eventually, the ASEAN–China Free Trade Area transformed into the largest free trade area in terms of population covered and 3rd largest in terms of nominal GDP.
 In 2015, ASEAN’s total merchandise trade with China registered an impressive USD 346.5 billion.

 Trade between Vietnam & China.
 Source: Researchgate

 Envisaged to create new opportunities for investors in ASEAN and Australia, and New Zealand, AANZFTA was formed.
 It is a comprehensive free trade agreement that aims for sustainable economic growth between the two blocks by adopting a transparent and facilitative investment regime.
 Vietnamese exports to Australia reached USD 3.62 billion before the onset of the Covid-19 pandemic, according to United Nations figures.
 On the other hand, exports from Australia to Vietnam clocked USD 6.23 billion in the first seven months of 2022.

 As a result of the AANZFTA, the following can be expected: